delk73/synesthetic-schemas/docs/concepts/crosswalk_perception_interfaces.md

 ## Purpose
 This document establishes a **broad crosswalk** between the Synesthetic system and the current state of the art in embodied AI perception and interfaces.
-It is not a final positioning statement, but a **living map** that will be refined through Labs outputs and SOTA research.
+It is not a final positioning statement, but a **map** that will be refined through Labs output and research.

 ---